Fetal alcohol syndrome (FAS) is a condition that is linked to drinking alcohol during pregnancy that affects the way the brain of the baby develops.

 Social services and special education are known to help very young children.
 Speech therapists can help toddlers learn to talk.

-There are no medications to treat FAS but some medications address the symptoms.
+There are no medications to treat it but some medications address the symptoms.
 Examples are antidepressants to help with sadness and negativity, stimulants to treat hyperactivity and lack of focus and anti-anxiety drugs to treat anxiety.